 Consequently, MOVIEGUIDE® cannot really give THE TIC CODE even an extreme caution for adult viewers.
 This is regrettable for several reasons.
 First, all of the actors, including Gregory Hines as Tyrone, give excellent performances.
 Secondly, THE TIC CODE is well written and well directed by Polly Draper and Gary Winick, respectively.
 They present characters who, despite their flaws, are sympathetic and compelling.
 Finally, the main themes of the story, which provide the positive note on which the movie ends, are: love brings people closer and love heals emotional crises.
 Although done within a worldview which seems romantic, these moral elements prevent THE TIC CODE from being truly abhorrent.

+THE TIC CODE is a small, independent R-rated movie written by actress Polly Draper, who also stars.
+Draper is a seamstress whose young son, Miles, played wonderfully by Christopher George Marquette, is a talented jazz pianist with Tourette’s Syndrome.
+This disease gives Miles physical tics that the bully at school ridicules and his estranged father, the mother’s ex-husband, finds disturbing.
+A black jazz musician named Tyrone, played by Gregory Hines, befriends Miles and establishes a tentative romance with the mother.
 What follows next in THE TIC CODE is emotionally compelling, but one nearly tragic episode at the end of the movie exhibits irresponsible, very dangerous behavior.
 This episode, as well as the movie’s strong foul language and some occult elements, actually involve the children portrayed in the story.
 Consequently, MOVIEGUIDE® cannot really give THE TIC CODE even an extreme caution for adult viewers.
 This is regrettable.
 Not only because the movie is well made, but also because the movie teaches that love brings people closer and love heals emotional crises.
 Although done within a worldview that seems philosophically romantic, these positive moral elements prevent THE TIC CODE from being truly abhorrent